Mordechai Tenenbaum: Early life

 Mordechaj Tenenbaum was born in Warsaw, one of 7 children to an Orthodox-Jewish family.
 From an early age, Tenenbaum abandoned the religious lifestyle, along with one of his brothers, and became interested in secular culture.
 After graduating from the Hebrew high school "Tarbut” in Warsaw, he studied Turkish and Semitic languages, at the University of Warsaw.
 Active in Zionist youth circles since his childhood, Tenenbaum joined the Poale Zion youth movement in 1935.

 After the outbreak of World War II, and the German occupation of Poland, he left Warsaw with his girlfriend, Tema Schneiderman, and others to areas occupied by the Soviet Union.
 Their plan was to immigrate to Palestine, but this was delayed by lack of sufficient documents.
 Finally, Tenenbaum obtained forged documents that allowed his friends to emigrate, although he remained in Vilna, to engage in activities among Jewish youth.

 There, he organized the resistance against the Germans in Wilno and Warsaw.

 Vilna and the Warsaw Ghetto

 In Vilna, under Soviet occupation (1940–1941), he continued to work to save Jewish youth, by providing them with certificates.
-Tenenbaum himself had a forged identity card in the name of a "Tatar" from the Vilnius region, named Tamaroff, a family name that also mentioned the name of his girlfriend, Tema Schneiderman.
+Tenenbaum himself had a forged identity card in the name of a "Tatar" from the Vilnius region, named Tamaroff, a family name that also mentioned the name of his wife, Tema Schneiderman.

 This borrowed identity allowed him more free movement, including all territories under Nazi control.
 Even after the Nazi invasion of the Soviet Union, (including Lithuania), Tenenbaum made many forged papers for friends and loved ones, that allowed them to elude and escape the Schutzstaffel.
 In 1942, he arrived in Warsaw, where he was one of the founders of the YKA, and among the organizers and planners of the Warsaw Ghetto Uprising.